mathspp/mathspp/pages/03.workshops/_features-more-to-come/features.en.md

     text: Developing better algorithms to solve our problems
   - icon: far fa-eye
     header: Computer vision
-    text: Teaching a computer to see
+    text: Teaching a computer to see so I can look at the really important things

   - icon: fas fa-plus
     header: Number theory